The same way you have a reputation in your social and professional circles, you also have a reputation online.

 So you want to always be you, present who you are in a way that you would.
 Don’t engage with people trying to present yourself as someone you’re not or in a way that you usually don’t.
 Don't try to be someone else.
 Talk how you talk in a way that you would and not how someone else would.

 You are your own brand.
-When you share your messages on social media and engage with people you want to connect with, do it in your way, not a way that you think worked for someone else.
+When you share your messages on a social network and engage with people you want to connect with, do it in your way, not in a way that you think worked for someone else.

 There are a lot of complicated ways to explain the process of creating authentic engagement – we prefer to go back to that simple analogy of networking events.